CUTANA™ Fiber-seq Assay Services for Long-Read Sequencing

 Tell us briefly about your project, and a member of our Services team will get back to you shortly!

-Fiber-seq is a novel LRS-based multiomic mapping assay that leverages DNA methyltransferase (MTase) Hia5 to label open chromatin with N6-methyladenosine (6mA).
-Unlike existing assays that require chromatin fragmentation, this approach preserves the DNA molecules intact for LRS.
+Fiber-seq is a novel multiomic mapping assay that leverages DNA methyltransferase (MTase) Hia5 to label open chromatin with N6-methyladenosine (6mA).
+Unlike existing assays that require chromatin fragmentation, this approach preserves the DNA molecules intact for long-read sequencing (LRS).

 Fiber-seq is the first commercially available chromatin accessibility assay that leverages long-read sequencing.
 In Fiber‑seq, nuclei are isolated and then incubated with Hia5 6mA MTase.
 The cofactor for Hia5, S‑adenosylmethionine (SAM), is added, which activates the Hia5 to induce methylation of adenines within accessible chromatin in as short as 10 minutes.
 Following, the enzyme is quenched, high molecular weight (HMW) DNA is purified, and the sample is prepared for LRS following standard protocols.